Kentthou/react_hexgrid/README.md

 # 🤖 Synthesizer (React Canvas Experiment)

 Made as a personal test project to help me get more comfortable with React.
 A simple landing page that features an animated, interactive **hexagon grid background** rendered on an HTML `<canvas>`.
 As the user moves the mouse, nearby hexagons subtly shift and glow — adds a dynamic and modern aesthetic and feel.
+Tested mainly to work on PC.

 ![screenshot](preview.png)